KunkelAlexander/KunkelAlexander.github.io/_posts/2024-12-02-when-fourier-fails-svd-extension-post.md

 {%- endhighlight -%}

 ## The right choice of physical and extension domain
 The next choice is to be made about the ideal domain sizes for the extension.
 The following figure shows different choices of the physical domain size $$\chi$$ as a function of the extension domain size $$\Theta$$.
+The plot shows that smaller extension domains lead to a better the conditioning of $$M$$.
+At the same time, the resulting extensions will be less smooth and produce less accurate results.
+There is a trade-off between accuracy and conditioning.

 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/svd_fig_8.png" alt="">

-The smaller the extension domain with respect to the physical domain, the better the conditioning of $$M$$.

 ## The need for iterative refinement